Bus driver counting cash while driving under investigation

-SECAUCUS, New Jersey (WABC) --New Jersey Transit officials are investigating a bus driver who was captured on video allegedly counting cash while driving.
+SECAUCUS, New Jersey (WABC) --New Jersey Transit officials are investigating a bus driver who was captured on video allegedly counting cash while driving with as many as 25 passengers onboard.

 "We are committed to taking swift and appropriate disciplinary action upon the completion of our investigation," NJ Transit said in a statement.